Glycine Health Benefits

 Couldn’t we all use a few more productive hours during the day.

 The mood boosting effects of glycine extend further from sleep to brain health.
-Some say that glycine is the ultimate brain food.
+Some say that it is the ultimate brain food.

-Glycine helps with brain-signalling to improve your cognition, memory and mood.
+Glycine supplementation helps with brain-signalling to improve your cognition, memory and mood.

-It does this by helping your body synthesize certain nutrients that your brain uses to boost mood and energy.
+It does this by helping you synthesize certain nutrients that your brain uses to boost mood and energy.

-Of particular interest with glycine is in those who experience negative mental states.
+Of particular interest is in those who experience negative mental states.

-There are positive effects on patients with schizophrenia who take glycine as part of their treatment plan.
+There are positive effects on patients with schizophrenia who take the supplement as part of their treatment plan.

-It’s worth noting that the dosage was very high: 25 grams of glycine.
-I’ll speak to dosage with glycine below.
+It’s worth noting that the dosage was very high: 25 grams.
+I’ll speak to dosage below.

-The brain boosting effects of glycine might apply to other mood disorders.
-There is mechanistic evidence showing that glycine assists with depression and neurodegenerative disease like Alzheimer’s and Huntington’s.
+The brain boosting effects of it might apply to other mood disorders.
+There is mechanistic evidence showing that glycine benefits depression and neurodegenerative disease like Alzheimer’s and Huntington’s.

-For example, there’s improvements in memory, recall and sustained attention in those who consume glycine.
+For example, there’s improvements in memory, recall and sustained attention in those who consume the supplement.

-Practically speaking, glycine can help you in high stress situations or where your performance may be affected by poor sleep (jet lag, shift work, etc) (10).
+Practically speaking, it can help you in high stress situations or where your performance may be affected by poor sleep (jet lag, shift work, etc) (10).

-This area of research is early, but there is a lot to be excited about with glycine and brain health.
+This area of research is early, but there is a lot to be excited about brain health.

 Glycine Helps Control Insulin, Blood Sugar and Glucose